KarMiles/hotel-maintenance/README.md

 In first release the scope is to deliver mechanisms to:
 - Report new issues.
 - Enquire about specific rooms.
+- Change status of a ticket from open to closed.
 - See all maintenance tickets with a brief summary.
 - Notify Leader of the Maintenance Team about new issues by email.
 - Store tickets in a Google Worksheet.